Publications

 Reflections on our experience of supporting this programme as Implementation Partner

-In the current context of reporting on knife crime, funding of Violence Reduction Units (VRUs) and other contextual safeguarding initiatives, we have revisited the findings from our four years’ experience providing implementation support for the Home Office’s Trusted Relationships programme between 2018 and 2022.
+In the current context of reporting on knife crime, funding of Violence Reduction Units (VRUs) and other contextual safeguarding initiatives, this report reflects on our four years’ experience providing implementation support for the Home Office’s Trusted Relationships programme between 2018 and 2022.
 This was a pilot programme that funded 11 different projects across the country to see what works when supporting vulnerable young people.

 2nd in-depth review (2022)